Four reasons my son won’t accept his 100% Attendance Award.

 The messages we are sending to our kids when we reward attendance is wrong for so many reasons – there has to be a better way.

-Do you have any creative suggestions about how schools can tackle non-genuine attendance without penalising the sick?
+There are many creative ways schools can tackle non-genuine absence without penalising the sick.

 *We are going on holiday without our eldest son who is severely disabled.
 As a result we need to go during school term as we cannot expect anyone to care for him 24hours a day.
 As it is, a complex package of support from family, hospice, paid carers and school will mean the holiday takes place.
-It isn’t how we imagine a family holiday but it is sadly what is needed.
+He will have a blast, be spoilt rotten and much prefer staying home with his routine.
+It isn’t how we imagine a family holiday but it is sadly what is needed for us.
+Loving a child with a life-limiting condition means we know how life is short – we all only get one chance to live it well.

 Hi, thanks for dropping by.
 My name is Rachel a nurse, writer, speaker, trainer and mum living in Essex with my husband and three sons; one of whom has severe disabilities and life-limiting epilepsy.